pubsubdb/pubsubdb/README.md

 ```

 ### Activate
 Call `activate` to set which deployment version to use.
-This step will coordinate the deployment across all connected client instances.
-Call a single instance to have the changes replicate simultaneously through the network of all connected clients.
+The call will replicate simultaneously through the network of all connected clients.

 ```typescript
 import { PubSubDB, IORedisStore, RedisStore } from '@pubsubdb/pubsubdb';